FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Main Contributions

 We now give a high-level explanation of the proof idea.
-The full proof is in the appendix.
-To prove \cref{thm_fswgnn_is_bilip}, we rely on the following facts: (1) the output of FSW-GNN for an input graph $G=\br{V,E,X}$ is piecewise-linear with respect to the vertex-feature matrix $X$.
-This follows from properties of the FSW embedding functions used in \cref{eqdef_fswgnn,eqdef_fswgnn_readout}.
-(2) both metrics $\rhods$ and TMD can be transformed, with bounded distortion, into piecewise-linear metrics by choosing all the vector norms they employ to be the $\ell_1$ norm.
-The claim them follows from these observations and the following \lcnamecref{thm_pwl_ratio_bound}: \begin{restatable}{lemma}{thmPWLRatioBound} \textup{[Proof in \cref{subapp_proofs_fswgnn_bilipschitz}]} Let $f,g: M \to \RR_{\geq 0}$ be non-negative piece-wise-linear functions defined on a compact polygon $M \subset \RR^d$.
+We rely on the following facts: (1) the output of FSW-GNN for an input graph $G=\br{V,E,X}$ is piecewise-linear with respect to the vertex-feature matrix $X$.
+This follows from properties of the FSW embedding functions $\embfswt[t]$ and $\embfswglob$ used in \cref{eqdef_fswgnn,eqdef_fswgnn_readout}.
+(2) both metrics $\rhods$ and TMD can be transformed, with bounded distortion, into metrics that are piecewise-linear, by choosing all the vector norms they employ to be the $\ell_1$ norm.
+The claim then follows from these observations and the following \lcnamecref{thm_pwl_ratio_bound}, which shows that two functions that are piecewise linear and have the same zero set, are bi-Lipschitz with respect to one another: \begin{restatable}{lemma}{thmPWLRatioBound} \onmain{\textup{(Proof in \cref{subapp_proofs_fswgnn_bilipschitz})}} Let $f,g: M \to \RR_{\geq 0}$ be nonnegative piecewise-linear functions defined on a compact polygon $M \subset \RR^d$.
 Suppose that for all $x\in M$, $f(x) = 0$ if and only if $g(x)=0$.
 Then there exist real constants $c,C > 0$ such that